Ihamfp/IhTech/README.md

 Minecraft mod.

 ## Main features:
- * Removes polar bears.
-Will also remove lamas in 1.11.
+ * Removes polar bears and llamas
  * Adds a lot of useless items.
 And badly drawn textures.
  * Unfinished code ... a lot